Digitalisation leads to some radical changes.

 Digitalisation is changing the world – and we’re moving in step with it

 The job of an insurance company is to mitigate future risks.
 To do this you need to keep your eyes firmly focused on the future.
-This ability, which sets Vienna Insurance Group apart, is particularly sought after at the moment because the world is changing rapidly due to digitalisation.
+This ability, which sets Vienna Insurance Group apart, is particularly sought after at the moment because the world is changing rapidly due to digitalisation, as the year 2020 has shown.
 It’s changing what customers expect from companies.
 It’s changing the way companies work.
 And it’s changing our Group, too.

 Partner for Generation Y